Survey reveals 27 per cent of mobility scooter users involved in an accident

 He said he had been selling scooters for 14 years in Dubbo and the region, estimating to have sold about 700 in that time.

-Blue Badge Insurance, a company which specialises on comprehensive insurance products for Australians with disabilities and mobility difficulties, recorded there to be 120,000 mobility scooter users in Australia.
+Blue Badge Insurance, a company which specialises on comprehensive insurance products for Australians with disability and mobility difficulties, recorded there to be 120,000 mobility scooter users in Australia.

 “It is imperative that these aids are not used on a road unless necessary,” he said.